carbon-language/carbon-lang/docs/design/structs.md

 We exclude complex multiple inheritance schemes, virtual inheritance, and so on from this use case.
 This is to avoid the complexity and overhead they bring, particularly since the use of these features in C++ is generally discouraged.
-The rule is that every type has at most one parent type with data members for subtyping purposes.
-Carbon will support additional parent types as long as they are [abstract base classes](#abstract-base-classes) or [mixins](#mixins).
+The rule is that every type has at most one base type with data members for subtyping purposes.
+Carbon will support additional base types as long as they are [abstract base classes](#abstract-base-classes) or [mixins](#mixins).

 **Background:**